dnsimple/erldns/README.markdown

 ## Performance

 In our environment (DNSimple) we are seeing 30 to 65 µs handoff times to retreive a packet from the UDP port and give it to a worker for processing.
-Your performance may very, but given those measurements erl-dns is capable of handling between 15k and 30k questions per second.
+Your performance may vary, but given those measurements erl-dns is capable of handling between 15k and 30k questions per second.
 Please note: You may need to configure the number of workers available to handle traffic at higher volumes.

 ## Design